 The main takeaway from doing this work was that it is not enough to just listen to what students have to say.
 There also needs to be a theoretical framework in place and a consideration of contextual features to help to interpret students' perspectives.
-Listening to students without the structure afforded by theory and context can lead to reactionary incorporation of students' voices into the curriculum instead of more thoughtful changes [14, 29].
+Listening to students without structure to how their voices are incorporated into the curriculum can lead to reactionary instead of thoughtful changes.
 Context and theory are important for informing how student perspectives can be listened to and used as feedback to facilitate productive curricular change.
 For example, in Chapter 5, I used the SaP model [28] to describe the power undergraduate LAs held in curricular decisions.
-I also used the theory of Communities of

-Practice (CoP) [62] to help me describe how LAs can develop their expertise over time and make decisions that align with the goals of the community of LAs.
-I chose to use CoP to describe this phenomenon because the course itself was designed around that theory [63].
-It also provided a mechanism for describing how LAs can become more central voices [62] to the curriculum with experience.
-The consideration of context and theory helped show how LAs can be leveraged as pedagogic consultants in courses where a community of practice might be present.
+I also used the theory of Communities of Practice (CoP) [62] to help me describe how LAs can develop their expertise over time and make decisions that align with the goals of the community of LAs.
+I choose to use CoP to describe this phenomenon because the course itself was designed around that theory [63].
+It also provided a mechanism for describing how LA's can become more central voices [62] to the curriculum with experience.
+The consideration of context and theory helped me understand how LAs can be leveraged as pedagogic consultants in courses where a community of practice may be present.

-The precedent of listening to students in qualitative physics education research helps show that meaningful ideas for curricular improvements can come from students.
-The experience of using SaP and CoP in Chapters 4 and 5 helps highlight the importance of providing theoretical structure and attending to context when consulting students about their experiences.
-Next, I describe a type of curriculum that is newly developing and spreading [39, 33, 64, 65, 66, 67, 68, 69, 44], indicating a significant opportunity to learn from student perspectives at the nascent stages of this curriculum's development .
+The precedent of listening to students in qualitative physics education research helps me show that meaningful ideas for curricular improvements can come from students.
+The experience of using SaP and CoP in Chapters 4 and 5 helps me understand the importance of providing theoretical structure and attending to context when consulting students about their experiences.
+Next, I describe a type of curriculum that is newly developing and widely spreading [39, 33, 64, 65, 66, 67, 68, 69, 44], indicating a significant opportunity to learn from student perspectives at the nascent stages of this curriculum's development .